aleen42/PersonalWiki/post/optimal_cache_control/optimal_cache_control.md

 no-store|Response is not allowed to be cached and must be fetched in full on every request.

 According to HTTP Archive, amongst the top 300,000 sites (by Alexa rank), [nearly half of all the downloaded responses can be cached](http://httparchive.org/trends.php#maxage0) by the browser, which is a huge savings for repeat pageviews and visits!
 Of course, that doesn’t mean that your particular application will have 50% of resources that can be cached: some sites can cache 90%+ of their resources, while others may have a lot of private or time-sensitive data that can’t be cached at all.

+**Audit your pages to identify which resources can be cached and ensure that they are returning appropriate Cache-Control and ETag headers.**